-Sometimes when too much of a tooth’s structure has been damaged, a crown may be needed.
-Crowns may also be necessary to attach bridges, cover dental implants, correct badly shaped teeth, to protect a weak tooth or restore fractured teeth.
-This permanent covering fits right over your original tooth and with natural-looking e-max crowns or durable gold crowns, all custom made by a local dental laboratory.
+Sometimes when a tooth’s structure is damaged, a crown is needed to cover and protect the area.
+Crowns act as a protective casing to help with bridges, implants, correct porous or misshaped teeth, protect a weak tooth, or restore fractured teeth.
+This permanent covering fits right over your original teeth with natural-looking ceramic and porcelain-made materials.
+Several other dental crowns, such as e-max crowns or durable gold crowns, are available and custom-made by a local dental laboratory.

 Damaged teeth are strengthened with Crowns.
 The Crown will provide the tooth to function normally again.
 Crowns are composed of porcelain, also known as dental ceramics.
 Crowns are exactly like natural teeth.
 They appear very authentic and most people do not know the difference.